 - Look for companies that are hiring only in your location, such as the United States.

 - Send a customized proposal to each client.
-See this page for a three-step freelance proposal template to use when reaching out to clients.
+See this page for a three-step freelance proposal template to use when reaching out to clients, and read through these freelance proposal writing tips.

 One of the downsides to Upwork is that new freelancers often have to significantly underprice their services.
 Clients are much less likely to hire you when you have no feedback on the site, so you may need to price yourself aggressively to get a couple of projects under your belt.